 In a funeral service at Cairo's Saint Joseph Catholic Church on Friday (12 March), leading British Egyptologist Professor Walter Emery was buried.

-In a funeral service at Cairo's Saint Joseph Catholic Church on Friday (12 March), leading British Egyptologist Professor Walter Emery was buried.
+Background: In a funeral service at Cairo's Saint Joseph Catholic Church on Friday (12 March), leading British Egyptologist Professor Walter Emery was buried.
 Professor Emery died on Thursday (11 March) following a stroke he suffered at his desert headquarters where he was excavating to locate the tomb of ancient Egypt's god of medicine, Imhotep.

 SYNOPSIS: Cairo's Saint Joseph Catholic Church....the scene of a funeral ceremony attended by a number of high Egyptian officials.
 Friday's service was in honour of British Egyptologist Professor Walter Emery who died following a stroke at his desert excavation site.